-Success in business — regardless of what industry you operate in and the size and nature of your organisation — always depends on people.
+Success in business — regardless of your industry and the size and nature of your organisation — always depends on people.

-It's for this reason that managing absenteeism in the workplace should always be a priority for employers.
-Workers taking unscheduled time off (in other words not including annual leave and holidays) is an unavoidable aspect of running a business, but you need to know when absenteeism is becoming excessive and potentially posing a threat to your productivity.
+For this reason, tracking and managing absenteeism in the workplace should be a priority for employers.
+Workers taking unscheduled time off (in other words, not including annual leave and holidays) is an unavoidable aspect of running a business.
+Still,excessive, unexpected absenteeism has several undesired effects, including lack of productivity and loss of morale.

 physical injury and illness

-According to the Centers for Disease Control and Prevention (CDC), US employers face costs of USD36.4 billion (€27.2 billion) a year as a result of lost work days related to five chronic diseases or risk factors:
+According to the Centres for Disease Control and Prevention (CDC), U.S. employers face costs of $36.4 billion (€27.2 billion) a year as a result of lost work days related to five chronic diseases or risk factors:

-Taking active steps to help your employees stay physically fit and healthy will boost your business just as much as it benefits individual workers.
+Taking active steps to help your employees remain physically fit could be just as beneficial for your business as for individual workers.
 Consider strategies such as:

 mental health difficulties

 Gone are the days when physical illness was seen as the only legitimate reason for people to take unscheduled time off work.
-In recent years, there has been increasing recognition of the fact that good mental wellbeing is just as important as physical health for people to not just show up for work, but do their jobs well.
+In recent years, there has been increasing recognition that good mental well-being is just as important as physical health for people to do their jobs well.

-Any investment you make in mental health resources or provisions for your workforce is likely to be recouped thanks to reduced absenteeism.
+Follow the steps below to support good mental health in the workplace.
+You’ll likely recoup any investment in mental health resources for your workforce with improved employee attendance.
 What's more, presenteeism — when employee productivity declines because people come to work despite being unwell — will also become less common.

 bullying and harassment